flamecyclone/fcjson/README.md

 Minimal JSON for C++

 ## Software Architecture
-Windows
 C++11

 ## Installation Guide

-将 fcjson.h 和 fcjson.cpp 添加到你得项目中引用即可
+Add fcjson.h and fcjson.cpp to your project and reference them accordingly.

 ## Usage Instructions